ceri-num/uv-cdaw/FrontEnd/TP/tp2.md

 Thus, using the `hash()` function of `bcrypt`, hash the password -- entered in clear in the password field -- before sending it to the server endpoint.
 Take some times to understand how the function works.

 {% hint style="info" %}
-Denpending on how you perform your authentication, maybe you will need the `compate()` function too.
+Depending on how you perform your authentication, maybe you will need the `compare()` function too.
 {% endhint %}

 ### Exercice 1.2